jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ![header image](img/ssm-create.png)

-### Add in-line Permission to CodeBuild Role
+### Add an in-line policy to CodeBuild Role

 At this stage, Codebuild IAM role is not yet created.
-So, **Just Remember to add the following in-line policy** to the CodeBuild role when it gets created when you configure CodeBuild project.
+So, **Just Remember to add the following in-line policy** to the CodeBuild role when it gets as part of CodeBuild project configuration.
 This will allow CodeBuild to access to the SSM parameters that we've just created.

 (Of course alternatively, you can create a Codebuild role in advance for you to use at the stage when you create the build project.)